-The game clock counts up instead of down because it allows soccer to be played with a single referee.
-Soccer is a universal game, designed with minimal equipment and staff in mind.
-FIFA wants it to be a global game for all ages. for the rich and poor, and in developed nations and developing countries.
-That is why soccer is one of the world's most popular sports.
-There doesn't need to be a single referee responsible for all timekeeping.
+The game clock counts up instead of down because it allows extra time to be added at the end to account for stoppages in play.
+This enables soccer to be supervised by a single referee.
+There doesn't need to be a specific referee responsible for all timekeeping.
 Instead, a single referee can keep track of time while making calls on the field.
 It is easier for a referee to keep track of the time in a game if it counts up without pausing it every time an event happens.

 At the end of each half, the referee can determine added stoppage time at their discretion.
 If the clock counted down instead of up, extra time in the second half would cause the clock to go into negative numbers.

 For soccer matches sanctioned under the NCAA governing body, the game clock ticks from 45 minutes down to zero, showing the time remaining in each half.
 This is the opposite of most professional soccer matches.
 In NCAA matches, the head official is allowed to stop the game clock when a player is injured to the point that a coach or medical staff member must attend to them.
 Play is resumed, and the game clock starts ticking again when the injured player is attended to, at the discretion of the head official.

 Stoppage time in soccer is additional time added to the game clock by the referee at the end of each half.
 Stoppage time is added whenever there is a major stoppage in play, such as an injury, substitution, or discourse between officials and players.
 One of the referees, usually the sideline referee, will keep track of time wasted on a stopwatch.
 They will then communicate to the other officials how much time should be added on to the half.
 In most levels of soccer, an average of one to five minutes of stoppage time will be added on to the end of each half.